VertebrateResequencing/wr/.docs/nextflow/gaps.md

 These Nextflow features are not yet covered in `supported.md`, `unsupported.md`, or `future.md`.
 They could potentially be implemented.

+## Input Qualifiers

+### `stdin`

+The `stdin` input qualifier is parsed but not correctly translated.
+In real Nextflow, `stdin` pipes the input value to the process's standard input.
+Our implementation does not pipe to stdin — the value is only available through variable interpolation.
+Scripts that read from standard input (e.g. `read line`, `cat`) will not receive the expected data.

+## Output Qualifiers

+### `env(x)` — Runtime Capture

+The `env(x)` output qualifier is parsed and falls through to static variable lookup.
+In real Nextflow, `env(FOO)` captures the value of the shell environment variable `FOO` **after the script runs**.
+Our implementation resolves `x` at translate time using the input binding value, so the output is whatever the variable was set to before execution — not the runtime value.
+Scripts that compute and export new environment variables will have wrong output values.

 ## Groovy Statements

 ### `while` loops